samaswin/pg_sql_triggers/README.md

 This will:
 1. Create an initializer at `config/initializers/pg_triggers.rb`
-2. Create migrations for registry and audit tables
+2. Create migrations for registry table
 3. Mount the engine at `/pg_triggers`

 ## Usage